Acquisition SaaS

 Events or digital: which B2B acquisition channel

 Events (trade shows, conferences, meetups) build a strong human connection but cost a lot and do not scale.
 Digital acquisition (SEO, ads, content, outbound) reaches a wide audience at a controlled cost but stays colder.
+It is a trade-off many B2B founders settle too fast, copying their competitors' marketing mix without looking at their own average deal size.
 Events shine on high-ticket sales where trust is built in person.
-Digital wins when you need volume and measurement.
+Digital wins when you need volume and measurement, whatever the stage of your SaaS.

 Events